AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/Set-up-PI-to-OCS/access-ocs-portal.md

 # Access the OCS customer portal

-Log on to the OCS customer portal to access the PI to OCS agent and begin transferring PI system data to OCS.
+Log on to the OCS customer portal to access the PI to OCS agent and then transfer PI system data to OCS.

 ## Before you start